 The amazing B Shift crew performed a full vehicle extrication at our Fire Department & Emergency Management class.

 The program is also a great place to learn about becoming involved as a citizen who is interested and vested in the city’s future.
 The Citizens Academy is open to city residents ages 18 and up however non-residents may apply and be approved at the discretion of the City Manager.
 Please note that participants may be removed from the program at any time at the discretion of the City Manager.
-Applications may be downloaded here and once completed should be submitted to City Clerk Judy Meyers.
-Registration for the 2023 Spring Academy is now closed.
-The application period for the 2023 Fall Academy will open later this year.
+Applications may be downloaded hereopens in a new window and once completed should be submitted to City Clerk Judy Meyersopens in a new window.
+Registration for the 2024 Fall Academy opens in late summer.

 Class Schedule

-*This is the only session that is open to the general public as City Council is in attendance.
-All other sessions are only open to those participants enrolled in the Citizens Academy.*
+**This is the only session that is open to the public as the Mayor and members of City Council will be in attendance.
+All other sessions are only opened to the currently enrolled participants.

 _________________________________________________________________________________________________________________________________